Ted Plumb

-Thomas E. "Ted" Plumb (born August 20, 1939) is a former American football player and coach.
+Thomas E. "Ted" Plumb (born August 20, 1939) is an American former football player and coach.
 His playing career ended after a neck injury in training camp as he looked like a promising young receiver for the Buffalo Bills out of Baylor University.
-Plumb served as the wide receivers coach with the "Monsters of the Midway" Chicago Bears, and he served as the director of pro scouting for "The Greatest Show on Turf" 2000 St. Louis Rams.
-Plumb retired after that 2000 season to his home in Alba, Texas.
+Plumb served as the wide receivers coach with the "Monsters of the Midway" Chicago Bears, and he served as the director of pro scouting for "The Greatest Show on Turf" St. Louis Rams.
+Plumb retired after the 2000 season to his home in Alba, Texas.

 Early life and marriage

 Plumb was recruited out of Mt.
 Diablo High School to play at Baylor University as a wide receiver for the Bears.
 He made the trek from San Francisco, California to Waco, Texas before he realized that Baylor had made a coaching change, and his scholarship was no longer honored.
 Plumb told his new head coach that he belonged on the team, and was offered a chance to tryout that summer before his freshman year.
 Plumb worked in the cafeteria and practiced with the team until he eventually earned a scholarship, a starting spot, and was eventually selected in the NFL draft by the Buffalo Bills in 1962 (Chicago Tribune, 1986).
 Ted Plumb met his wife Marianna while attending Baylor.

 Plumb and his wife, Marianna, raised three children as he coached around the country.
 His oldest child, Loyal Plumb, was born in 1962.
 His second son, John Plumb (born in 1963) currently resides in Green Bay, Wisconsin.
 Plumb youngest child, Molly Plumb/Smith (born in 1969) lives in Dallas and serves as a teacher at Chase's Place, a school for children with special needs.